-In June 2017, we received AMR approval for VergenixFG, and started treating patients in Israel.
+In June 2017, we received AMR approval for VergenixFG and started treating patients in Israel.
+In March 2018, we received AMR approval for VergenixSTR.

 United States

 The regulatory process of obtaining product approvals and clearances can be onerous and costly.
 Foreign companies manufacturing medical devices intended for sale in the United States are required to meet the FDA's regulatory requirements.
 The FDA does not recognize the regulatory certification provided by governmental authorities of other countries.